-Strategy
+Result or Strategy

-- 1. For FDU 1: - Subject to the conditions listed below, as a Strategy, to comply with the FPPR s.7 Notices, as updated from time to time, each Holder: - i.
-Will maintain: - A proportional amount of suitable nesting habitat equivalent to the net mature timber harvesting landbase required in the Notice which will update as new WHAs that are subsequently established are subtracted from the proportional amount, and b.
-Each Holder will maintain the suitable nesting habitat target area that is established by a Land Use Objectives Regulation Order.
+- 1. For FDU 1: - a.
+Subject to the conditions listed below, to comply with the FPPR s.7 Notices, as updated from time to time, the Holder: - i.
+Will maintain: - A proportional amount of suitable nesting habitat equivalent to the net mature timber harvesting landbase required in the Notice which will update as new WHAs that are subsequently established are subtracted from the proportional amount, and - II.
+Will maintain the amount of habitat in the non-contributing landbase equal to the total amount of currently suitable nesting habitat in the non-contributing landbase; - III.
+Will maintain a proportional amount of suitable nesting habitat by landscape unit and landscape unit aggregate; - b.
+The Holder will maintain the suitable nesting habitat target area that is established by a Land Use Objectives Regulation Order, or - c.
+If the district manager and the designated environment official determine that VILUP Objective 16 retention is required to maintain critical marbled murrelet habitat, the Holder will retain old forests in the timber harvesting land base, up to the full target amount in RMZ 28, through landscape unit planning;